Skip to main content

 • Photo booth props: Min 5, Max 25 (package deals)

-Quantity limits only apply to per-unit pricing.
+Quantity limits only apply to Per unit, Per unit per hour, and Per unit per guest.
 Flat rate and other pricing models don’t use these controls.

 Unique IDs are essential for automation workflows and integrations.